Generic selectors

 Unlike a personal fast, this is a national one.
 The entire nation of ancient Israel was required to fast for twenty four hours from sunset on the 9th of the seventh month to sunset on the 10th, and it is kept in the same manner by God’s people today.

 What is unique about the Day of Atonement is that it is a commanded day of fasting.
 As such, there are consequences for those who fail to fast on that day.
-God said, “whoever is not afflicted in that same day [of Atonement], he shall be cut off from among his people.”
+God said, “any person who is not afflicted on that same day [of Atonement] shall be cut off from his people.”
 While the exact meaning of being cutoff can be debated, it clearly indicates that anyone who fails to fast appropriately on the Day of Atonement puts their relationship with God at risk.

 In all cases when there are biblical questions or uncertainties, it is imperative to understand exactly what God commands.
 What does God say we must do on the Day of Atonement?

-NUMBERS 29:7 And you shall have a holy convocation on the tenth day of this seventh month.
-And you shall afflict your souls.
-You shall not do any work therein.
+NUMBERS 29:7 ‘On the tenth day of this seventh month you shall have a holy convocation.
+You shall afflict your souls; you shall not do any work.

-As all these scriptures tell us, God’s commandment is that “you shall afflict your souls.”
+As all these scriptures state, God’s commandment is “you shall afflict your souls.”
 How does someone afflict their soul?
-Through fasting[27] as discussed in Chapter 1.
+Through fasting[26] as discussed in Chapter 1.

 For most people, the fast on the Day of Atonement is complete abstinence of all food and drink for twenty four hours.
 This is because normally healthy people can easily endure without food and drink for more than a day.
 For them, the Day of Atonement requires complete abstinence from all food and drink.

-PRINCIPLE: Adverse health consequences may require a person to take medications or small amounts of food or drink even on the Day of Atonement.
+PRINCIPLE: Serious adverse health consequences may require a person to take medications or small amounts of food or drink even on the DAY OF ATONEMENT.

-In cases where complete abstinence during the Day of Atonement could cause adverse health consequences, the person should continue to take any medications and the minimum food or drink required to prevent adverse health consequences.
+In cases where complete abstinence during the Day of Atonement could affect those with adverse health risks, the person should continue to take any medications and the minimum food or drink required to prevent serious adverse health consequences.
 This should also be done privately.
 Furthermore, preparations should be made ahead of time to ensure that they begin the fast in the best possible health to avoid having to eat or drink any more than is absolutely necessary.
 Also consider fasting for shorter periods beforehand to assess the physical needs before attempting a longer fast.

 In general, people react differently to fasting.
 For some, abstaining from all food and drink for a day is minor affliction.
-Others, however, may experience great suffering even if they have some necessary food or drink during a fast to prevent adverse health consequences.
-God is more concerned with afflicting our souls than complete abstinence of all food or drink for those who are at risk of adverse health consequences.
+Others, however, may experience great suffering even if they have some necessary food or drink during a fast to prevent serious adverse health consequences.
+God is more concerned with afflicting our souls than complete abstinence of all food or drink for those who at risk.

-WARNING: No one should ever fast to the point of causing adverse health consequences.
+WARNING: No one should ever fast to the point of causing serious adverse health consequences.

 What If I Cannot Fast on Atonement?